-Job search is an activity in which the participant's principal activity is to prepare to seek or seek employment.
+Job search is an activity in which the participant's principal activity is to prepare for and to seek employment.
 Job search includes looking for suitable job openings, making contact with potential employers, applying for vacancies and interviewing for jobs.

 Job readiness assistance is an activity that also provides the recipient with training to learn basic job seeking and interviewing skills, to understand employer expectations and to learn skills designed to enhance an individual's capacity to move toward self-sufficiency.
 Job readiness assistance also comprises the following activities:

-- 1. Preparing an individual to obtain or retain employment, such as preparing a résumé or job application, interviewing skills, instruction in work place expectations and life skills training. - Substance abuse treatment, mental health treatment or rehabilitation activities.
-Treatment or rehabilitation services can include residential treatment, group or individual therapy, support group or participation in Alcoholics Anonymous or Narcotics Anonymous. - 3.
+- Preparing an individual to obtain or retain employment, such as preparing a résumé or job application, interviewing skills, instruction in work place expectations and life skills training. - 2.
+Substance abuse treatment, mental health treatment or rehabilitation activities.
+Treatment or rehabilitation services can include participation in residential treatment, group or individual therapy, or support groups such as Alcoholics Anonymous or Narcotics Anonymous.
+Substance abuse treatment, mental health treatment and rehabilitation programs that include integrated hours of unsubsidized employment, subsidized employment, work experience, or another activity may count as another activity during the hours of the integrated component, as long as the component meets a common sense definition of that other activity. - 3.
 On a case-by-case basis, domestic abuse services that address barriers to employment.
 Treatment and services for domestic abuse victims include the following activities when needed to seek or prepare for employment: individual counseling of the participant and children; group counseling; substance abuse services; medical and public health services; mental health services; independent living skills; financial planning; and life skills training.